Derrick Henry unable to replicate playoff run for Titans

 “They did a good job of trying to shorten the edge and not let Derrick kind of gain his momentum,” right tackle Dennis Kelly said.
 “Obviously, going into the offseason, going into next year, we need to make sure we do not allow that to happen.”

-Henry’s longest run of 8 yards came with about 10 minutes left, and the Titans trailing 17-13.
-Henry missed the next two plays, busy on the sideline with an equipment issue.
+Henry caught a 7-yard pass with just over 6 minutes left in the third quarter and the Titans trailing 17-10.
+Henry missed the next two plays, busy on the sideline with an equipment issue, before a punt.

 “My shoe came off,” Henry said.
 “Couldn’t get it back on.
 That’s what happened.
 My shoe just came off and trying to get it back on quick as I could.”